echronos/echronos/pm/reviews/4q7VD0-simplify_task_workflow/Sebastian_Holzapfel.0.md

 pylib/task.py:102, 211
 - `git commit -a` scares me a little as it discourages checking for unintentionally committing an unrelated modification, but this is probably fine and unlikely to happen if someone is performing a review.

+[stg: resolved by making the instructions more specific and limiting the commits to the files that can be expected to have changed.]